-Anglian Water Group Limited, which is incorporated in Jersey but tax resident in the United Kingdom due to its business being centrally managed and controlled there, is owned and controlled by a consortium of investors consisting of the Canada Pension Plan Investment Board, Colonial First State Global Asset Management ('Colonial First State'), IFM Investors, Camulodunum Investments Ltd ('CIL'), and Infinity Investments S.A. ('Infinity').
+The Directors consider Anglian Water Group Limited, a company registered in Jersey, to be the ultimate parent undertaking.
+Anglian Water Group Limited is itself owned and controlled by a consortium of investors consisting of the Canada Pension Plan Investment Board, Colonial First State Global Asset Management ('Colonial First State'), IFM Investors, Camulodunum Investments Ltd ('CIL'), and Infinity Investments S.A. ('Infinity').
 3i sold its holding in Anglian Water Group Limited to CIL on 21 February 2018 and Colonial First State sold part of its holding to Infinity on 22 June 2018.